 For test 1.5.3, the onnx model was converted to integer-16 and saved as SADL model using SADL quantization method, and its coding performance was similar to the test 1.5.2’s.

+Additional test of 1.5.3 was conducted.
+The difference between this additional test and Test 1.5.3 is that, the precision of test 1.5.3 is int16 but saved as floating, while the precision of the additional test is int16 and saved as integer.